v1.2 Documentation

 Introduction

-NAI Smart Studio is a desktop tool designed to make NovelAI image generation easier to handle from a single screen.
-It combines Text-to-Image, Image-to-Image, Inpaint, Wildcards, Prompt Search, Tagger, Prompt Chunks, continuous generation, NovelAI Potion, Precise Reference, and Eagle integration in one workflow.
+NAI Smart Studio is a desktop tool designed to make NovelAI image generation easier to use.
+It focuses on Text-to-Image, Image-to-Image, and Inpaint, with many additional tools for prompts, references, search, and image history.

 Note: For core NovelAI parameters such as Steps, Scale, and Sampler, please also refer to the official NovelAI documentation.
 This manual focuses on what you can do inside NAI Smart Studio.